Our committee features individuals from all walks of life, from Students to Accountants;

 Simon was also a candidate for the national Green Party leadership election in Summer 2016.

-Amy Decruz is one of the South East Essex Green Party Equality & Diversity Co-Officers.
+Reece Learmouth is the South East Essex Green Party Secretary and Equality & Diversity Officer and is an avid environmental activist.

 Mike Hoy is the South East Essex Green Party Election Agent for Rochford District.